 What can be inferred about the relative sizes of the areas of cortex that process signals from skin not densely innervated with sensory receptors and skin that is densely innervated with sensory receptors?

-Many studies have demonstrated that women are able to tolerate the same painful stimuli for longer than men.
+Many studies have demonstrated that females are able to tolerate the same painful stimuli for longer than males.
 Why don’t all people experience pain the same way?

 From the perspective of the recipient of the signal, in what ways do pheromones differ from other odorants?